 The FYE program includes orientation, academic courses, and a mentoring program.
 Each mentor group consists of 16-18 first-year students and is led by a faculty mentor and student peer mentor.
 Mentors work with students during the first semester to walk with students and help provide opportunities for them to succeed.

 - First-year students will understand the mission, ethos, and core values of Anderson University.

 - First-year students will identify resources, skills and expectations necessary for a successful holistic transition to life at Anderson University.

-Peer Mentors are an integral part of assisting students as they transition to the rigors of college.
-Starting with orientation, Peer Mentors will support the new students all throughout their first year as they make their home here at AU.
+Peer mentors are an integral part of assisting students as they transition to the rigors of college.
+Starting with orientation, peer mentors will support new students all throughout their first year as they make their home here at AU.
 They are here to answer any questions you may have and offer advice on what’s what on campus.
-Along with assisting in teaching the First-Year Seminar class with the faculty mentors, Peer Mentors are here to help make the transition into college smooth and stress-free.
+Along with assisting in teaching the First-Year Seminar class with the faculty mentors, peer mentors are here to help make the transition into college smooth and stress-free.

 First Year Experience FAQ

 A mentor group is comprised of your Peer Mentor, Faculty Mentor, and a group of 18-20 new students.
 This is the group with which you will have the First-Year Seminar and your Liberal Arts Seminar.
 This group is intentionally designed to help you as you transition to college by providing a community of friends, introducing you to resources around the university, and creating a space to share what you’re learning in your First-Year Seminar.
 You’ll go through Orientation together, meet weekly through the fall semester, and do some exciting activities together throughout the year.